Man crashes vehicle through gates of Jennifer Aniston's LA home: Police sources - The Pulse of NH

 Aniston's representatives declined to comment on the incident.

-Law enforcement sources told ABC News this incident highlights the need for celebrities and high-profile types to take prudent measures to have high-level, on-site security.
+Law enforcement sources told ABC News this incident highlights the need for celebrities and high-profile types to be prudent and take measures to have high-level, on-site security.

 Copyright © 2025, ABC Audio.
 All rights reserved.